abhikonkal/DATA-SCIENCE-ML-PROJECTS/README.md

 # DATA-SCIENCE
-This Repository consists of all the projects of Data science Course
+This Repository consists of all the projects of Data science Course covering Topics

-It has 32 Projects Under Data Science & ML

 SEQUENCES AND FILE OPERATIONS